04/04/2019 by John Tamming 0 Comments

 Navigating the path forward in a medical malpractice case can be highly complicated.
 There are plenty of factors to consider about malpractice claims in general, as well as specific complicating factors from your case.
 If you believe you may have a medical malpractice claim, you may wish to consult with a personal injury lawyer.
 Once hired, your lawyer can assist with all aspects of your case and may be able to advise you on how to strengthen your case, including by paying close attention to the following:

-A medical malpractice claim has a strict limitation period.
+You must not be out of time when suing for medical malpractice.
 This means that a claim may only be filed up to two years after the injured person becomes aware of the conditions which led to their injuries.
+For kids, the two year clock begins to tick when they turn 18.
 A limitation period can be extended beyond two years in very limited situations, but this is not the norm.

 Liu v.
 Wong, 2016 ONCA 366 (CanLII) is a case where the plaintiff suffered permanent injury to his knee from the improper removal of 19 surgical staples, one of which broke in the process and caused much pain and bleeding.
 Unfortunately, the plaintiff did not bring his case within the limitation period and was denied any damages.
 Consulting with a personal injury lawyer early can help you avoid running out of time and give you clarity on when you should begin a malpractice claim.